 Holders of our common stock are entitled to one vote for each share they held as of the Record Date.
-Directors will be elected by a plurality of the votes cast by the shares of common stock present at the Annual Meeting (either in person or by proxy) and entitled to vote on the election of directors, which means that the ten nominees with the most votes will be elected.
-However, as described in Proposal Number 1, our By-Laws include a majority vote standard that is triggered if a nominee receives a greater number of votes "withheld" from his or her election than votes "for" his or her election.
-Approval of Proposal Number 2 (appointment of independent registered public accounting firm) and Proposals Numbers 3 and 4 require the affirmative vote of a majority of the votes cast on the proposal (either in person or by proxy).
-In accordance with Utah law, abstentions and broker non-votes are treated as neither a vote "for" nor "against" and, therefore, will not affect the outcome of the vote on the matters presented at the Annual Meeting.
+Directors will be elected by a majority of the votes cast by the shares of common stock present at the Annual Meeting (either in person or by proxy) and entitled to vote on the election of directors, which means that a nominee will be elected if he or she receives more "for" votes than "against" votes.
+Pursuant to Section 9 of Article I of the Company's By-Laws, if the nominee does not receive more "for" votes than "against" votes, he or she will be elected to a shortened term of not more than 90 days.
+Approval of Proposal Number 2 (ratification of the appointment of independent registered public accounting firm) and Proposal Number 4 (political contributions) require the affirmative vote of a majority of the votes cast on the proposal (either in person or by proxy).
+Approval of Proposal Number 3 (increase in authorized common stock) requires the affirmative vote of the majority of the outstanding shares of the Company's common stock entitled to notice of and to vote at the Annual Meeting.
+In accordance with Utah law, abstentions and broker non-votes are treated as neither a vote "for" nor "against" and, therefore, will not affect the outcome of the vote in the election of directors and for Proposals Numbers 2 and 4, but have the same effect as a vote "against" on Proposal Number 3.